-The “La Revilla” estate lies more than 915 metres above sea level.
-Its moorland soils are poor, shallow, clayey limestone soils, which has a positive effect on the grape ripening cycles facilitating, among other factors, the accumulation of aromas and retention of acidity in the grapes.
-The estate currently covers 60 hectares and is divided into plots to separate the more limestone soils, with older bush-trained vines that provide more mineral, fine, elegant wines, from other plots with more clayey veins that give greater body and fruit.
+The "La Revilla" estate is located at 915 meters above sea level.
+The moorland soils are poor, shallow and composed of mainly limestone with some clayey veins which positively influences the ripening cycles of the grapes, providing the concentration of aromas and retention of acidity in the berries.
+The estate is divided into plots and within each plot we separate the more limestone areas with older vines that provide more mineral, fine and elegant wines, from other plots with more clayey veins that give more body and fruit to the wines.

 Valtravieso is committed to its vineyard and we therefore take care with the winegrowing practices that play an essential role in marking the identity of our wines and of the winery: the terroir.

 We seek to produce honest wines that reveal the terroir they come from and we therefore carry out simple tasks but with great meticulousness.
 We work with precision winegrowing in which data collection is important for providing greater knowledge of the environment and of the vine, but always based on logic.
 Having vines on the moorland, where the wind continuously blows hindering fungal diseases, enables us to carry out ecological growing practices with a philosophy of maximum respect for the soil and the vines.

 We use mainly manual work in the vineyard: green pruning, trimming, defoliation, elimination of bunches of grapes if there is excess production or insufficient ripening (at the end of winter), harvesting, etc. We seek the maximum fruit on the vine and we therefore try not to overripen the grape.
 We taste grapes daily at the end of the ripening process and carry out weekly analyses in order to harvest at the right moment of ripeness.

 Together with other winegrowers we carry out continuous grape tastings and ripening analyses.
 A permanent collaboration which, over the years, enables them to know our needs and continuously improve the quality they offer us.